Wizard of Id by Parker and Hart for May 13, 2015

 19. Gsunset tiny

-Seeker149 Premium Member almost 9 years ago
+Seeker149 Premium Member over 9 years ago

 Wiz, this is why you’re stuck working for His Finkness.
 It’s due to your inability to process good Alchemical formulas, replicate runic patterns precisely, and employ good Arithmancy in your spellcraft.